continuous-architecture/toolkit/content/english/manifesto/_index.md

 ---
 title: "Continuous Architecture Manifesto"
-meta_title: ""
+meta_title: "Continuous Architecture Manifesto"
-description: "This is meta description"
+description: "This manifesto outlines the core beliefs and principles of Continuous Architecture — a modern, product-centric approach to architecture aligned with continuous delivery and sustainable evolution."
 draft: false
 ---

 This Continuous Architecture manifesto aims to provide a clear set of beliefs and principles for our architecture operating model.
 It is not an attempt to compete with other famous existing manifestos (e.g. https://agilemanifesto.org[Agile Manifesto], https://www.reactivemanifesto.org[Reactive Manifesto]).
 It conveys a shift from a traditional waterfall approach with big designs up front to a continuous runway mindset.